jssridhar/biconomy/README.md

 There is another version (src/components/WalletPlaygroundConnected/index_hooks.tsx) which isn't being used but that used wagmi hooks.
 There were some issues with that version around multiple chains connectivity while testing.

 Used tailwind for quick prototyping + basic styling

+# How to Run

+This project was bootstrapped with Create React App.

+`npm start`

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.